 Have you heard it lately?
 Ask just about anywhere how to apply for a job there, and you will hear, “You have to apply online.
 If they are interested in your application, they will call you.”

-You see, when you fill out the online job application, your application enters a database of applications, sometimes called the automated applicant tracking system, other times called “the resume black hole.”
+You see, when you fill out the online job application, your application enters a database of applications, also called an applicant tracking system (ATS), other times called “the resume black hole.”

 How many times have you heard of people filling out dozens or even hundreds of online applications without even getting one response back?